kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 </script>
 {% endhighlight %}

-If you want to track the subdomains separately in two different accounts, you can specify a cookie domain `KM_COOKIE_DOMAIN` before the KISSmetrics Javascript is included.
+If you want to track the subdomains separately in two different accounts, you can specify a cookie domain `KM_COOKIE_DOMAIN` before the Kissmetrics Javascript is included.
 This might look like:

 {% highlight html %}
 <script type="text/javascript">